RobTillaart/statHelpers/README.md

 - code & example for get Nth Permutation
 - investigate valid range detection for a given (n, k) for combinations and permutations.
+- investigate a bigFloat class to do math for permutations and combinations to substantially larger values.

 ## Operation